-The Still Face Experiment Shows The Damage Done When Parents Stare At Their Phones
+The Still Face Experiment Shows The Damage From Parents Staring At Their Phones

 A classic psychology experiment shows the link between adult phone use and child neglect.

 The still face experiment is disturbing.
 At first, a parent and baby play together, dad smiling and cooing, baby clapping her hands and laughing.
-Then, prompted by the researcher, the dad turns his face away from the stroller and when he turns back his face is completely expressionless.
+Then, prompted by the researcher, the dad turns his face away from the stroller.
+When he turns back, his face is completely expressionless.
 Baby tries to get dad to smile again, but he keeps up the flat affect, remaining neutral and unresponsive.
 Within a few minutes, the child dissolves, crying, squirming, and desperately trying to make a connection.
-On a second prompt, dad turns away again, and when he looks at baby again he’s his normal self, soothing the baby who quickly recovers.
+On a second prompt, dad turns away again, and when he looks at baby again he’s his normal self, soothing the baby, who quickly recovers.
 Baby forgets all and gets back to playtime as if nothing happened.
 Only the viewer is left shaken.

 Parental attention is crucially important to the healthy development of babies and young children.
 You don’t need the still face experiment to understand that.
 But it does pretty effectively drive the idea home.
 Found in various corners of YouTube, videos of this 40-year-old test are as relevant than ever, showing us just how important it is to pay attention to our children.

-To be fair, Edward Tronick, the creator of the still face experiment, didn’t conclude that parents needed to bathe their kids in unending attention.
-When he began the test, “we just didn’t have any idea how powerful the connection with other people was for infants, and how, when you disconnected, how powerfully negative the effect was on the infant,” Tronick told the Washington Post in 2013.
+To be fair, Edward Tronick, the creator of the still face experiment, didn’t conclude that parents need to bathe their kids in unending attention.
+When he began the test, “We just didn’t have any idea how powerful the connection with other people was for infants, and how, when you disconnected, how powerfully negative the effect was on the infant,” Tronick told the Washington Post in 2013.

 Further research finds that such neglect could last through adulthood, becoming a generational cycle that is exceedingly difficult to break.